FrancisCrickInstitute/babs-template-rnaseq/babs/readme.md

 So far [differential](babs/differential) is the most feature-rich module, so I'll focus on using that as an illustrative example.
-The resting state of the module contains: an empty skeleton of an R project and environment; a settings file `local.mk` that contains e.g. what the R executible is; and a `makefile` which serves two purposes.
+The resting state of the module contains: an empty skeleton of an R project and environment; a settings file `module.mk` that contains e.g. what the R executible is; and a `makefile` which serves two purposes.